How to send bitcoin from your Material Bitcoin

 Step 2: From Material to Exodus

-Once you have downloaded the App, it’s time to bring the content of your Material Bitcoin badge to Exodus.
-Here are the steps you will need to follow:
+Once you have downloaded the App, it’s time to bring the content of your Material Bitcoin wallet to Exodus.
+Here are the steps you need to follow:

 Step 3: Enter the private key of your Material wallet

-By clicking on “Add Bitcoin from Private Keys” you will paste the private key of your Bitcoin Material, copying it from a notepad.
+By clicking on “Add Bitcoin from Private Keys” you will copy and paste the private key of your Material Bitcoin from a notepad.

 Note: Make sure your device cannot leak the private key.
-Otherwise, you will have exposed the key and rendered your Material badge unusable for future use.
-(For example, if your device automatically syncs the contents of that notepad you typed the private key into to the cloud, you are exposing it and destroying the security of your funds).
+Otherwise, it will be exposed and unusable for the future .
+(For instance, if your device automatically syncs the private key that you typed in from the notepad to the cloud, you are exposing it and causing a security breach of your funds).

 Note: Remember that the digits before the colon (p2wpkh:) should not be copied, as they are not needed in the Exodus application.

 Technical note: Despite what the Import button seems to indicate, Exodus does not perform an import, but what is known as a key sweep.
-This means that you do a complete transfer of the total funds on your badge to a new wallet created in Exodus.
-Your badge is empty and you now have all the funds in the Exodus application.
-Make sure you take the necessary steps to ensure you do not lose control of the funds that now reside on your mobile device.
+This means that you do a complete transfer of all funds from your wallet to a new one created in Exodus.
+Your wallet is empty and you now have all the funds in the Exodus application.
+Be cautious about the next steps you take to ensure not losing control of the funds deposited now on your mobile device.

-Step 4: Send bitcoin to the address of your choice
+Step 4: Send bitcoin to your chosen address

-You can now send bitcoin to any bitcoin address in the world.
+From now on you can send bitcoin to any bitcoin address in the world.

-If you want to send bitcoin to an exchange to exchange them into euros or another currency, you will need to enter the shipping address provided by the exchange in the “Send” section:
+If you want to send bitcoin to an exchange to convert them into euros or other currency, you will need to enter the shipping address provided by the exchange in the “Send” section:

-Remember: Bitcoin transactions can take several minutes or even hours, so be patient and review the transaction until you receive several confirmations.
+Remember: Bitcoin transactions might take several minutes or even hours, so be patient and review the status of your transaction until you receive several confirmations.

 Note: Make sure your device cannot leak the private key.
-Otherwise, you will have exposed the key and rendered your Material badge unusable for future use.
-(For example, if your device automatically syncs the contents of that notepad you typed the private key into to the cloud, you are exposing it and destroying the security of your funds).
+Otherwise, it will be exposed and unusable for the future .
+(For instance, if your device automatically syncs the private key that you typed in from the notepad to the cloud, you are exposing it and causing a security breach of your funds).

 Step 1: Download Electrum

-Go to your Play Store, search for the application “Electrum Bitcoin Wallet” and click download.
+Go to your Play Store, search for the application “Electrum Bitcoin Wallet” and click on download.

 Step 2: Create a wallet

 Once downloaded, open the app and proceed to create a new wallet.
-Click on “Next” in the bottom right corner of your screen.
+Click on “Next” at the bottom right corner of your screen.

 Step 3: Import your private key

-To do this you will need to click on “Import Bitcoin addresses or private keys“.
+To do this, click on “Import Bitcoin addresses or private keys“.

 Step 4: Copy and paste your key

-This step is very important, so make sure you get it right.
-As you will have to enter your private key in Electrum, we recommend that you do it in the following way:
+This step is extremely important, so be very careful.
+As you will have to enter your private key in Electrum, we recommend you doing it in the following way:

 • Exit Electrum without closing the application.

-• Peel off the protective vinyl from the private key on the back of your badge and write down all the digits on a notepad on your mobile phone.
+• Peel off the protective vinyl that covers the private key on the back of your wallet and type down all the digits on a notepad of your mobile phone.

-• When finished, select everything and click copy.
+• When you are done, select everything and click on copy.

 • And finally, go back to Electrum, paste the key by clicking on “Paste” and then click on “Next” to confirm.

-Very important: Make sure you do not save this file and delete the password as soon as you finish the remittance process.
+Very important: Make sure you do not save this file.
+Delete the password as soon as you finish the process of transfer.

 Note: Make sure your device cannot leak the private key.
-Otherwise, you will have exposed the key, you will be risking your funds right now, and you will have rendered your Material board unusable for future use.
+Otherwise, you will expose the key, compromise your funds and make your Material wallet useless for future.

 Step 5: Choose a strong password